Dutch Baby Pancake (Puffy Oven Pancake)

 3. Butter the hot skillet

-4. Pour the batter
+4. Pour in the custard

-5. Bake the Dutch Baby Pancake
+5. Bake the custard

 6. Serve immediately